jfeldbrugge/PhaseSpaceDTFE.jl/README.md

 </figure>

 The density and velocity fields of an N-body simulation are estimated with the Phase-Space Delaunay Tessellation Field Estimator implemented in Julia.
 This code accompanies the publication [Phase-Space Delaunay Tesselation Field Estimator](https://academic.oup.com/mnras/article/536/1/807/7915986).
-Please cite this publication when using the code.
+When using this code, please cite the publications listed in the citation section of the documentation.

 ## Installation